phoffer/hockey/README.md

 * Request queueing and concurrency for realtime data sync
   - consecutive requests works right now when there's 1-2 games at a time
   - see notes in code
+  - Only checking active games instead of all games today